metix/cgpio/README.md

 # setup a new port (output is default)
 led = Cgpio.new(48)

+# setup a new output port with HIGH as initial state
+led = Cgpio.new(66, value: true)

 # setup a new input port
 switch = Cgpio.new(66, direction: :in)
 ```